Branding & Advertising

 • Brands work by establishing credibility, rapid communication, personality/self-expression and gestalt

-• Brand/performance advertising debate trades off LR correlations vs. SR increments
+• Brand/performance advertising debate trades off LR correlations vs. SR causal effects

 • Demand models can quantify returns to brand investments